List of NCAA Division I men's basketball players with 60 or more points in a game

-In basketball, points are the sum of the score accumulated through free throw or field goal.
+In basketball, points are the sum of the score accumulated through free throws and field goals.
 The National Collegiate Athletic Association's (NCAA) Division I is the highest level of amateur basketball in the United States.
 The NCAA did not split into its current divisions format until August 1973.
 From 1906 to 1955, there were no classifications to the NCAA nor its predecessor, the Intercollegiate Athletic Association of the United States (IAAUS).
 Then, from 1956 to 1973, colleges were classified as either "NCAA University Division (Major College)" or "NCAA College Division (Small College)".
 This is a comprehensive list (through the 2011–12 season) of all occurrences of an NCAA Division I men's basketball player scoring 60 or more points in a single game.
 The official NCAA men's basketball media guide includes two lists: one listing all 60+ point games against Division I opponents and the other listing all 60+ point games against non-Division I opponents.